-Conflicts may also arise due to the other services offered by an Edmond de Rothschild Group or Pharus Management entity, especially management or deposit services, or other services rendered to the manager, other clients and to some UCIs in which the Fund invests.
-Similarly, Board of the Fund may also be Board of UCIs in which the Fund invests and this may cause a conflict of interest between such UCIs and the Fund.
+Conflicts may also arise due to the other services offered by Pharus Management entity, especially management or deposit services, or other services rendered to the manager, other clients and to some UCIs in which the Fund invests.
+Similarly, the Board of the Fund may also be Board of UCIs in which the Fund invests and this may cause a conflict of interest between such UCIs and the Fund.